waynehoggett/AzureHackathons/FUTURE - GitOps with Azure DevOps and GitHub/Challenges/Azure/1.3/readme.md

 ## Success Criteria

-You will have an updated readme file in the remote branch.
+You will have an updated readme file in your remote feature branch.

 [< Previous Challenge](../1.2/readme.md) | [Next Challenge >](../1.4/readme.md)